The democratic detrender: Ensemble-Based Removal of the Nuisance Signal in Stellar Time-Series Photometry: democratic detrender

 Some of this blend data may not include the most recent information, especially with new data from \textit{Gaia}\footnote{\url{https://www.cosmos.esa.int/web/gaia}} \citep{Gaia2016} and the SAP data does not contain this correction.
 Therefore, by default, we remove this blend correction from the PDCSAP data following \citep{Kipping2010} where $c = 1/\mathcal{B}$ and $\mathcal{B}$ is the blend factor

 The provided corrected PDCSAP flux values will equal $F_*$ and we want to solve for the $F_\mathrm{total} = F_* + F_\mathrm{blend}$.
 Thus, we can do so by dividing the provided $F_*$ values by the quarter-averaged CROWDSAP values -- yielding the uncorrected PDCSAP flux values.
 These uncorrected $y(t)$ values are what we adopt for our PDCSAP data, by default.
 However, this process of removing the blend factor can be turned off, and the \textit{Kepler} provided corrected PDCSAP flux values can be used.
+We emphasize that removing the blend factor can meaningfully affect measured transit depths and that we omit this correction by default so that users may (and should) apply their own, up-to-date blend factors based on the most current catalog information.

 Finally then, the raw, undetrendred light curve (set of times values, flux values, and flux uncertainties) as well as relevant metadata is returned.

 Currently, the \texttt{democratic detrender} is only setup to query and load \textit{Kepler} or \textit{TESS} lightcurves.
 However, a user can always provide their own raw undetrended LC.